 Participation in the ECF system constitutes consent to electronic service and notice of pleadings and papers, except for certain documents (such as a summons and complaint in an adversary proceeding under FRBP 7004) specified in LBR 5005-4(d).

-The individuals in each office who will do the electronic filing need to attend training.
+It is recommended that individuals in each office who do the electronic filing complete the online training.
 In some legal offices, some or all legal assistants are responsible for electronic filing; in other offices, attorneys perform this function.
-The court strongly recommends that each office train at least two individuals so that there is a trained backup available.
+The court strongly recommends that each office train at least two individuals so that there is always a trained backup available.

-For further information about ECF, contact the ECF Help Desk: .
+For further information about ECF, click here to contact the Court.